IG-AI/Samvara-AI/README.md

    ```

 2. **Install Dependencies**:
-   Install the required Python packages using `requirements.txt`:
    ```bash
    pip install -r requirements.txt
    ```

 3. **Run the Model**:
-   Execute the model using the `main.py` script:
    ```bash
    python main.py
    ```

 ---

-### **How to Contribute**
+### **Contributing**
-Feel free to submit **pull requests** or create **issues** if you encounter bugs or have suggestions for improvements.
+We welcome contributions from the community!
+Feel free to submit pull requests or open issues if you have suggestions for improvements or encounter bugs.

 ---

+### **License**
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

 ### **Future Directions**
-- Integration of additional modalities (e.g., video, audio) to enhance the scope of inputs.
+- **Expansion of Quantum Features**: Explore more advanced quantum-inspired mechanisms to enhance the immaterial layers' capabilities.
-- Expansion of the quantum-inspired layers to include more advanced quantum algorithms.
-- Further ethical and spiritual exploration in decision-making layers.

----

-### **License**
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **Multimodal Inputs**: Extend the network's capabilities to handle audio, video, and other sensory data, enriching its understanding of the world.
+- **Ethical AI**: Continue refining the ethical decision-making layer, ensuring Samvara-AI aligns with compassionate and non-egoistic goals.

 ---